2021–22 NIHL National League season: National Cup

-The National Cup was hosted between the 16th October 2021 and 2nd January 2022.
+The National Cup was hosted between 16 October 2021 and 2 January 2022.
 These matches were the same matches that counted towards the National League, the first time each team player each other home and away.

 Group stage

-The Group Stage took place between 16th October 2021 and 2nd January 2022.
+The group stage took place between 16 October 2021 and 2 January 2022.
 Teams receive 2 points for a win and 1 point for an overtime loss.
 In the event that two or more teams were tied on points, goal difference was used to determine the rankings.